vchernin/easyeffects/README.md

 [![Donate](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/wwmm/donate)
 [![Translation Status](https://hosted.weblate.org/widgets/easyeffects/-/287x66-grey.png)](https://hosted.weblate.org/engage/easyeffects/)

-Audio effects for PipeWire applications.
+Audio effects for PipeWire applicatio ns.

 This application was formerly known as PulseEffects, but it was renamed to EasyEffects after it started to use GTK4 and GStreamer usage was replaced by native PipeWire filters.